OpenC2-org/ocas/README.md

 to get status information about the simulator itself (as opposed to about the network being simulated which would use openC2 commands).
-At the current point this api takes no parameters and returns the html for “Status Works - needs more later”.
+At the current point this api takes no parameters and returns the json for the state of the env server (if running).
+The env server is what maintains the high level state of the simulator.

 ###5.2 status_ok_handler <a id="5.2"></a>
 This api returns a simple “ok” in either text, html, or json.
 This is to serve as a keepalive if one is needed.